jessehl/typed-object/README.md

 # typed-object
-A Python class that behaves (and type-checks) like a JavaScript Object..
+A Python class that behaves (and type-checks) like a JavaScript Object.